A parade of 5 planets in the evening sky

 From the Inner Planets feed

 All five of the planets that are visible to the unaided eye planets will be above the horizon at the same time, shortly after sunset.
-However, Venus will be very tricky to see since it will set very shortly after the Sun.
-To see it you will need to have an exceptionally flat western horizon, for example by observing over an ocean horizon at the coast.
-At sunset, it will have an altitude of 7.7°.
+However, Venus and Mercury will be quite tricky to see since they will set very shortly after the Sun.
+To see them you will need to have a flat western horizon, clear of obstructions such as buildings or trees.
+At sunset, they will have altitudes of 9.6° and 13.3° respectively.

 It is relatively rare for all of the planets to be aligned in one hemisphere so as to all be above the horizon at the same moment.
 Such an alignment between the five planets which are visible to the unaided eye happens roughly once every 6 years, while an alignment that also includes Uranus and Neptune, which require binoculars or a telescope to be seen, happens around once every 70 years.